codeananda/codeananda/README.md

-# 🤖 Adam Murphy | Machine Learning Engineer
+# 🤖 Adam Murphy | LLM Engineer | Document Processing Specialist

 *Making the world a better place, one model at a time.*